LoanDepot Park: Ice hockey

-The stadium will host the 2026 NHL Winter Classic between the New York Rangers and the Florida Panthers, which would mark the National Hockey League's southernmost outdoor stadium game.
-The game is slated to take place on January 2, 2026.
-The game will also be the Florida Panthers first game in Miami since 1998.
+The stadium hosted the 2026 NHL Winter Classic between the New York Rangers and the Florida Panthers, which marked the National Hockey League's southernmost outdoor stadium game.
+The game took place on January 2, 2026, with New York winning 5–1 in front of 36,153 fans.
+The game was also the Florida Panthers first game in Miami since 1998.